Steve Levine

-History
+Career

-Levine's career began as a trainee tape-op at CBS studios in 1975, soon progressed to in house engineer, working with many new wave and punk acts including The Clash, The Jags, XTC and many of CBS Records' pop acts, including Sailor.
+Levine's career began as a trainee tape-op at CBS studios in 1975, soon progressed to in house engineer, working with many new wave and punk acts including the Clash, the Jags, XTC and many of CBS Records' pop acts, including Sailor.

 It was at CBS that Levine met Beach Boy Bruce Johnston, who would play an important role in the consolidation of his production career, culminating with Levine producing the 1985 album The Beach Boys.
-From the early 1980s, with the worldwide success of Culture Club, Levine's reputation grew and, apart from The Beach Boys, he produced work for The Honeyz, John Howard, China Crisis, Motörhead, Ziggy Marley, Westworld and Gary Moore.
+From the early 1980s, with the worldwide success of Culture Club, Levine's reputation grew and, apart from the Beach Boys, he produced work for the Honeyz, John Howard, China Crisis, Motörhead, Ziggy Marley, Westworld and Gary Moore.
 In 2013, Levine was chairman of the Music Producer's Guild.

-Levine created and co-presents the BBC Radio 2 and BBC Radio 6 Music programme "The Record Producers", with regular BBC Radio 2 host Richard Allinson.
+Levine created and co-presents the BBC Radio 2 and BBC Radio 6 Music programme The Record Producers, with regular BBC Radio 2 host Richard Allinson.
 This series of documentaries analyse, from the record producer's perspective, how iconic recordings are created.